Illumina/manta/src/markdown/mantaUserGuide.md

 * __tumorSV.vcf.gz__
-    * Unscored SV and indel candidates (same content as the __candidateSV.vcf.gz__ above), but including additional details: (1) paired and split read supporting evidence counts for each allele (2) a subset of the filters from the scored tumor-normal model can are applied to the single tumor case to improve precision.
+    * Unscored SV and indel candidates (same content as the __candidateSV.vcf.gz__ above), but including additional details: (1) paired and split read supporting evidence counts for each allele (2) a subset of the filters from the scored tumor-normal model are applied to the single tumor case to improve precision.

 ### Manta VCF reporting format